powerhouse-inc/powerhouse-docs/docs/academy/04-WorkWithData/03-WorkingWithSubgraphs/03-WorkingWithSubgraphs.md

 2. The subgraph was automatically registered in your project's registry
 3. Basic boilerplate code was generated with an example query

-If we now run 'npm run reactor' we will see the new subgraph being registered during the startup of the Reactor.
+If we now run 'ph reactor' we will see the new subgraph being registered during the startup of the Reactor.
   > Registered /todolist subgraph.

 ## 2. Customizing your subgraph with a schema